Michael Derouin is a second-generation floral designer and floral educator

 In 2007, Michael joined one of the state’s premier florists, located in Fairfield County, Connecticut.
-Today, Michael manages their floral design division and leads an incredibly talented team of floral artists who create luxury florals for the company’s high-end clientele.
+For over 13 years Michael managed their floral design division and lead an incredibly talented team of floral artists.

 It is his years of experience that allows Michael to have the unique ability to understand all aspects of floral design - retail, event, and niche designers.
 In part, this is what makes Michael such a gifted educator, he get’s it.

 While Michael enjoys all areas of the floral industry, his passion is education.
 He enjoys sharing his knowledge, he is a highly sought after garden club presenter and educator for industry professionals.